elagoda/sparse-feature-circuits-analysis/README.md

 $m(x_{clean}| do(u=u_{patch}))$,

 that is, when we change value at a particular node, is called **activation patching**.
 Since changing value at a particular node impacts activaltion values at all nodes downstream from it, this cannot be computed in effiently.
 As a way to overcome this inefficiency, one can approximate activation patching with various methods.
 The authors of the article employ two methods approximation of $IE$ in their experiments.
-One of them is via what is known in the literature as **attrubution patching**.
+One of them is via what is known in the literature as **attribution patching**.

 The above definition can be also modified for the case when there is only one inpute $x_{clean}$ instead of a pair.
 In this case, we can compare the clean activation $u_{clean}$ against setting the value at that particular node to zero (**zero-ablated**), that is, we compute